etang0/cse15l-lab-reports/lab3.md

 # Lab Report 2
 Given a string and a txt file, `grep` will return all the lines in the file matching that string.
 In order to `grep` search the whole `./technical` folder, we need a list of all the filepaths ending in `.txt`.
-This can be done with the command \n
+This can be done with the command
-`find technical "*.txt" > technical_files.txt`. \n
+`find technical "*.txt" > technical_files.txt`.
 `xargs`, `grep`, and `technical_files.txt` can now be used in combination to search every txt file in `./technical`.

 ## 1. `grep -A num`
 By default, `grep` will return the only the line containing the match.
 This option tells `grep` to return additional lines after the matching line.
 This is useful for getting more context without needing to open the file.
-Similary, `grep -B num` returns additional lines in front, and `grep -C num` returns additional lines on both sides. \n
+Similary, `grep -B num` returns additional lines in front, and `grep -C num` returns additional lines on both sides.
 Source: `man grep`.

 Adding 1 additional line after each search result: